 This post contains affiliate links.
 We are members of the Amazon Affiliate program.
 For any sale through our links, we earn a small commission.
 Your price is unaffected.
 For more information, please see our disclosure policy.

-If this is your first time visiting my blog, you might be wondering if you can trust my Dutch oven recipes while your own a camping trip.
+If this is your first time visiting my blog, you might be wondering if you can trust my recipes.
 I mean, you don’t want to be stuck in the middle of the woods with terrible food to eat, am I right?
 Trust me.
 Been there, done that.